 SCONUL Access Scheme: A quick guide for the post-pandemic reopening.
 Not all libraries are open to user from other institutions.
 Libraries NOT currently available through SCONUL:-

 You may need to use other libraries if your research is very specialised.
-Academic staff and all students except full time undergraduates can have borrowing rights at virtually every other academic library in the UK through SCONUL Access.

 Search 25 allows you to search all HE libraries within and around the M25 so is very useful for students in Hendon trying to locate books elsewhere, or find study space nearer to home.